thoughtcroft/thoughtcroft.github.io/_posts/2008-08-27-is-that-file-open.md

 ---
 layout:   post
 title:    "Is that file open?"
 date:     2008-08-27
+category: vba
-tags:   [file, windows, vba]
+tags:
+  - excel
+  - file
+  - windows
+  - vba
 ---

 If you ever need to determine if a file is already open before you